myparcelnl/woocommerce/readme.txt

 1. Export or print postnl label per order
 2. Bulk export or print postnl labels
 3. Change the shipment options for an order
-4. PostNL actions on the order overview page
+4. postnl actions on the order overview page
-5. PostNL information on the order details page
+5. postnl information on the order details page

 == Changelog ==